Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Latino athletes have left an unforgettable mark on sports, much like a salsa beat that gets everyone moving.
 Let’s check out the impact of these famous Hispanic Americans across various sports.

-Latinos in
+Latinos in Baseball

 Baseball and Latinos go together like arroz con pollo.
-In 2008, 27 percent of MLB players were of Latino heritage, making them the largest minority in the league.
+In 2008, 27 percent of MLB players were of Latino heritage, making them the largest minority group in the league.
 These athletes have not only showcased their incredible talent but also brought a vibrant cultural flair to the sport.

 YearPercentage of Latino MLB Players